The Puzzling Superorbital Period Variation of the Low-mass X-ray Binary 4U 1820-30: Data Analysis

 We therefore fitted the phase evolution with the glitch model using the ephemeris described by Eq.5 in~\citep{wol09}

-where $T_0$ is the phase zero epoch, $P_1$ and $P_2$ are the periods before and after glitch, respectively, $n_g$ is the glitch cycle count, and the glitch time $T_g \equiv T_0 + P_1 n_g$.
+where $T_0$ is the phase zero epoch, $P_1$ and $P_2$ are the periods before and after the glitch, respectively, $n_g$ is the glitch cycle count, and the glitch time $T_g \equiv T_0 + P_1 n_g$.
 The fitting results are shown in Figure~\ref{phevol}, and the parameters are listed in Table~\ref{para}.
-We obtained significantly different superorbital periods of $170.67 \pm 0.64$ days and $167.66 \pm 0.18$ days before and after the glitch time MJD 52264, respectively, and $\Delta P_{sup} /P_{sup}=-0.018 \pm 0.007$.
-The RMSD for this glitch model is 0.078.
-Comparing this with the RMSD of 0.1 from the linear model, the F-test yielded a p-value of 0.04, indicating that the glitch model is better than the linear model.
+We obtained significantly different superorbital periods of $170.77 \pm 0.56$ days and $ 167.43 \pm 0.20$ days before and after the glitch time MJD 52,379$\pm$414, which occurred approximately between early 2001 and mid-2003, respectively.
+The change in the superorbital period is given by $\Delta P_{sup} /P_{sup}=-0.028 \pm 0.003$.
+The RMSD for this glitch model is 0.089.
+Comparing this with the RMSD of 0.12 from the linear model, the F-test yielded a p-value of 0.04, indicating that the glitch model is better than the linear model.
 Figure~\ref{mpglitch} shows the modulation profiles folded by the glitch ephemeris.
 All the superorbital minima (fiducial points) are close phase zero, implying that this ephemeris effectively describes the superorbital phase evolution of 4U 1820-30 from 1987 to 2023.